 Winning Entry from a previous SOLIDWORKS U19 Competition:

 2D Design has been the mainstay for Computer Aided Design in schools and colleges for over 25 years.
 It remains (by far) the most widely-used CAD system for students and it is still the ideal tool when designing profiles for laser-cutting, knife-cutting, milling, routing or engraving.

 Some products are 2D by definition – most graphical products for example.
 2D Design is not just about creating accurate geometry.
 Within 2D Design is a vast array of image manipulation, pattern design, vectorising, font design and alignment tools (to name just a few) that make it the ideal platform for graphic design where the results could be for sublimation-printed fabrics, packaging graphics, display and presentation, or computerised embroidery output.

 We think it’s time to bring 2D Design out of the shadows and celebrate the wonderful work that students are already doing.
 We believe that 2D Design and SOLIDWORKS complement each other perfectly to give students everything they need to design original projects that give full reign to their creativity.

 We are inviting you to submit examples of student work that shows how they have used 2D Design to great effect.
 It could be ‘technical’ design, graphical design or a combination of both.

-Winning Entry from the 2D Design 2016 U17 Competition:
+Winning Entry from a previous 2D Design U17 Competition: